Efficient Policy Evaluation with Offline Data Informed Behavior Policy Design

-Given an environment and a target policy, we execute Algorithm \hyperlink{Algorithm1}{1} to approximate function $r$, $q$, and $\hat{q}$.
-We consider a tabular setting where each $(t,s,a)$ pair is represented by a distinct one-hot vector.
-As shown in Algorithm \hyperlink{Algorithm1}{1}, we train $r$ using supervised learning by batch stochastic gradient descent.
-We train $q$ and $\hat{q}$ using fitted $Q$-learning.
-We split the offline data into a training set and a test set and tune all hyperparameters offline based on the supervised learning loss and fitted $Q$-learning loss on the test set.
+In this section, we present empirical results comparing our methods against three baselines: \tb{(1)} the canonical on-policy Monte Carlo estimator, \tb{(2)} off-policy Monte Carlo estimator with behavior policy search (BPS, \citet{hanna2017data}), and \tb{(3)} robust on-policy sampling (ROS, \citet{zhong2022robust}).
+We do not implement ReVar \citep{mukherjee2022revar} because it will incur infinite loops if the MDP is not tree-structured.
+Our method first learns a behavior policy with given offline data using Algorithm \ref{alg: ODI algorithm}, then the PDIS Monte Carlo estimator~\eqref{eq pdis def} is used to estimate the performance of the target policy, where the learned behavior policy is used to interact with the environment.
+We call our method Offline Data Informed (ODI) algorithm.
+Our implementation is made publicly available to facilitate future research\footnote{ \href{https://github.com/ShuzeLiu/Behavior-Policy-Design-for-Policy-Evaluation}{https://github.com/ShuzeLiu/Behavior-Policy-Design-for-Policy-Evaluation}}.
+Our method is superior in data requirements and applicability as summarized in Table \ref{table: compare}.

-We test our proposed $\hat{\mu}$ on random grid world environments with size $n \in \{5,10,15\}$.
-In each grid world environment, we test $30$ randomly generated target policies and each target policy is tested $30$ times.
-For an environment and a target policy, we execute $\hat \mu$ and $\pi$ for $500$ steps to estimate the expected total rewards of the target policy.
-Each step is defined as one interaction between the agent and the environment.
-Thus, the estimate for the environment with a time horizon of $15$ starts from step $15$, and ditto for other environments.
-Because we are interested in estimation accuracy, we define the \emph{estimation error} at step $t$ as the absolute difference between the MC estimation and the ground truth divided by the ground truth.
-We use the \emph{normalized estimation error} which is the estimation error divided by the average estimation error of the on-policy estimator after the first episode.
-This ensures that the normalized estimation error of the on-policy estimator starts from $1$.
+\textbf{Gridworld:} We first conduct experiments with linear function approximation in Gridworld with $n^3$ states, i.e., it is an $n \times n$ grid with the time horizon also being $n$.
+Specifically, we use Gridworld with $n^3 = 1,000$ and $n^3 = 27,000$.
+We use randomly generated reward functions with $30$ randomly generated target policies.
+The offline data is generated by selecting random actions on uniformly random state distribution.
+We report the \emph{normalized estimation error} of the four methods against the number of environment interactions (steps).
+Intuitively, this normalized estimation error is the estimation error of an estimator normalized by that of the on-policy Monte Carlo estimator.
+Precisely speaking, define the \emph{estimation error} at step $t$ as the absolute difference between an estimator and the ground truth divided by the ground truth.
+The \emph{normalized estimation error} is then the estimation error divided by the average estimation error of the on-policy Monte Carlo estimator after the first episode.
+Thus, the normalized estimation error of the on-policy Monte Carlo estimator starts from $1$.